Sid (Skins series 1): Plot synopsis

-Sid returns home battered and bruised and urinated on.
-While his mother gives him sympathy, his father chastises him on his stupidity and disobedience.
-Sid angers his father further by calling him a dildo.
-In his room, Sid finds an upset Cassie, who is hurt that Sid met up with Michelle instead of her.
-She kisses him and leaves, telling Sid everything is his choice, hinting at her love for him.
+Sid returns home bruised.
+Although Liz tries to comfort him, Mark chastises him.
+He angrily enters his room and finds Cassie, who is hurt that Sid met up with Michelle instead of her.
+She kisses Sid and leaves, telling Sid that everything is his choice.
+While being dropped off at school, Liz is unable to bring herself to tell Sid a secret, instead telling him to reconcile with Mark.
+After not seeing Michelle in class, Sid arranges to meet her at a club.

-The next day, Sid's mum gives him a lift to college, and tries to tell him something but is unable to.
-She tells him he has to get on better with his dad.
-Sid, concerned that Michelle skived off history, calls her and arranges to meet her in a club.
 Cassie overhears the conversation and is distraught.

-At the club, Michelle apologises for forgetting Sid and Tony are different people, and the two dance.
-Just as it seems Sid and Michelle are going to finally get together, Tony shows up and reconciles with Michelle.
-Sid tries to leave, but Tony holds him back, making Sid watch while Tony steals the girl right out from under him.
-Cassie attempts suicide up on one of her favourite park benches, one with a view of some of Bristol's housing estates.
-She takes many pills with vodka.
-Sid rings Cassie's mobile but gets through to Jal who is riding in the ambulance with her.
-Sid goes to the hospital, but an angry Jal tells him to leave, as he is partially responsible for what happened.
+At the club, Michelle apologizes to Sid and the two dance.
+Tony suddenly arrives and dances with Michelle.
+Sid tries to leave, but is held back by Tony, forcing Sid to watch him dance with Michelle.
+Meanwhile, Cassie attempts suicide via overdose on a park bench.
+Sid rings Cassie's mobile but gets through to Jal, who is riding in the ambulance with her.
+Sid goes to the hospital, but an angry Jal tells him to leave, blaming him.